pavithralaghumavarapu-code/Placement_Tracker/MULTI_COMPANY_ADMIN_GUIDE.md

 3. Or create new admin accounts using the new registration endpoint
 4. Existing jobs may need company assignment if they don't have it

+Example Scenario
+Setup
+Company A Admin registers → Company A created
+Company B Admin registers → Company B created
+Student 1 registers
+Student 2 registers
+Operations
+Company A Admin posts "Backend Developer" job

+Job linked to Company A
+Other companies can't see this job in their dashboard Company B Admin posts "Frontend Developer" job

+Job linked to Company B
+Other companies can't see this job in their dashboard Student 1 browses jobs

+Sees BOTH Company A and Company B jobs
+Applies to both
+Company A Admin views applications

+Sees ONLY Student 1's application (for Backend job) Can't see Student 1's application to Company B
+Company B Admin views applications

+Sees ONLY Student 1's application (for Frontend job) Can't see Student 1's application to Company A
+Student 1 tracks applications

+Sees status of both applications
+Can see which company replied with which status

+What You Can Do Now
+Multiple Companies: Register and manage as many companies as needed Independent Operations: Each company operates completely independently Job Posting: Companies post jobs that only they can manage Application Screening: Companies see only applications for their jobs Candidate Tracking: Companies can accept/reject candidates Student Application: Students apply to multiple companies
+Privacy: Complete data isolation between companies

 ## Future Enhancements

 Potential improvements to consider: